 What is retinal vein occlusion?

-The retina is a thin tissue at the back of the eye, which works a bit like a film in a camera.
-The blood flow to the retina involves ‘arteries’ which bring blood from the heart and ‘veins’ which drain blood away to the heart.
-The word ‘macula’ refers to center of the retina.
+The word ‘macula’ refers to centre of the retina.
 Being central, macula provides detailed sharp vision, especially near vision such as needed for reading, knitting etc.

 Retinal vein occlusion occurs when one of these veins is blocked by a blood clot that prevents the blood draining from the retina.
 This causes blood and fluid to leak into the retinal tissue.
 The fluid leakage predominantly affects the macula.